Sweating: Causes & Treatments

 But occasionally night sweats can be a sign of a medical condition or they may be triggered by certain medicines.
 The following are some of the things that may cause night sweats:

-A condition that interrupts your breathing while you’re asleep, sleep apnoea is a result of your throat relaxing and narrowing, and is thought to affect around four per cent of middle-aged men and two per cent of middle-aged women in the UK.
+A condition that interrupts your breathing while you’re asleep, sleep apnoea is a result of your throat relaxing and narrowing, and is thought to affect around four per cent of middle-aged men and two per cent of middle-aged women in the UK (iv).
 Not everyone with sleep apnoea has night sweats, with more common symptoms including loud snoring, loud breathing and gasping for air or snorting while you’re asleep.
-Discover more about thyroid disorders and remedies
+Discover more about obstructive sleep apnoea here

 Also known as hyperthyroidism, overactive thyroid is a fairly common condition where the thyroid gland produces too much thyroid hormone, which makes your metabolism faster.
 If you have an overactive thyroid, you may be sensitive to heat and sweat more than normal, including at night.